 Sony Pictures has confirmed that a Community movie is in development and creator Dan Harmon has stated that he believes it could go on beyond six seasons and referred to season six as the first chapter of a larger story.
-Regardless of these facts, with “Emotional Consequences of Broadcast Television”, Community has essentially given us a perfect series finale.
+Regardless of these facts, with “Emotional Consequences of Broadcast Television”, Community has essentially given us a perfect series finale, since TV is really popular now a days and everyone loves to watch TV with a corner wall mount for commodity.

 The episode takes place at the end of the semester, with the Save Greendale Committee celebrating successfully saving Greendale for at least another year.
 While they’re out celebrating, they start playfully discussing what a “season seven” of the show Abed imagines their lives to be would look like.
 This gives us some great gags, but the emotional investment isn’t fully ramped up until Jeff finds out that Annie is going to an internship in Washington D.C. that could potentially give her further opportunities outside Colorado.
 Jeff imagines a version of season seven where everyone has left him and then urgently asks everyone to imagine a workable season seven where they’re all together.
 When he settles on a version where Annie and Abed are both teaching at Greendale and Britta is the school psychologist, everyone appreciates how happy and evergreen it is, but when Jeff says they should start trying to make it happen, his bubble is burst with the news that Abed is also leaving.
 He’s going to L.A. and doesn’t know if he’ll come back.